FreshRSS/FreshRSS/docs/en/admins/09_AccessControl.md

 If you choose to use this option, create a `./p/i/.htaccess` file with a matching `.htpasswd` file.

-You can also use any authentication backend as long as your web server exposes the authenticated user through the `REMOTE_USER` variable.
+You can also use any authentication backend as long as your web server exposes the authenticated user through the `Remote-User` variable.

 By default, new users allowed by HTTP Basic Auth will automatically be created in FreshRSS the first time they log in.
 You can disable auto-registration of new users by setting `http_auth_auto_register` to `false` in the configuration file.